KamyNz/pydaycali2023-mlops-/README.md

 - [Introduction to Git](https://www.youtube.com/watch?v=uR6G2v_WsRA&ab_channel=DavidMahler)

 ## Tips
 - [Tips](https://docs.google.com/document/d/1cKt_1HJ4R_A4a8m9L3SW7RYCPYqYkyrUGv_dk4XTB8c/edit?usp=sharing)

 ## Learnings and Next Steps

 - To fill later ;)

+## Contributing

+Contributions to this repository are welcome!
+If you'd like to contribute, please follow these guidelines:

+1. **Fork the Repository**: Click the "Fork" button at the top right corner of this repository to create your copy.

+2. **Make Changes**: Create a new branch on your fork, make changes or additions to the materials, and commit your changes.

+3. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request.
+Be sure to provide a clear and concise description of your changes.

+4. **Review and Collaborate**: Collaborators will review your pull request, provide feedback, and merge it into the main repository if everything looks good.

+Please follow good coding practices and ensure that your contributions align with the purpose of this repository.

+## License

+This repository is licensed under the [MIT License](LICENSE).
+Please review the license before using or contributing to this repository.

 ## Acknowledgments